Fradeet/OSM-tiles-splice-tool/README.md

 ### Dark Mode
 Inspired by Leaflet CSS render.

-(This feature is render pixel by pixel.
+(This feature is convert pixel by pixel.
 It may very slow which process large files.)

 ![](pic/darkmode.png)

+## Contribute
+Welcome PR.

 ## RoadMap
 - [x] Update the Dark Mode